KellyP5/Desktop-Gym-Scheduler/Deliverable1.md

 **Are there things the team thinks it can do better in the next Sprint?**

 > We believe that we can include more stories and more evenly distribute Tasks amongst User Stories.
+Our tasks this sprint were often closely related and sometimes even inter-connected, which made it difficult for multiple people to work on the same user story.
+We would like to change this in future sprints and make tasks that do not depend on each other as much.

 > In the future we want to include more indepth Acceptance Criteria for testing User Stories upon completion.

-> Do a better job at assessing user points for different User Stories.
+> Do a better job at assessing user points for different User Stories so the workload is more evenly distributed.

 **How do you feel at this point?
 Get a pulse on the optimism of the team.**